-If you are applying under the Open (Non-Faith) category the applications will be ranked by the distance you live from the school.
+If you are applying under the Open (Non-Faith) category, applications will be ranked by random selection and therefore distance will not be a factor.
 If you are applying through the Faith category, distance away from the school is only used in 'tie-brake' circumstances.